point-h2020/point-2.0.0/sdn/README.md

 ## Prerequisites
 As ICN-over-SDN is an Opendaylight Boron application, it is essential that the development environment for implementing such applications must be configured properly.
 Hence, follow the provided instructions by the Opendaylight community, available [here](https://wiki.opendaylight.org/view/GettingStarted:Development_Environment_Setup).
 Using these instructions you will be able to install and configure Maven, essential for building the project, and also setup Eclipse, in which you could check the source code and extend its functions.

-Finally, the bootstrapping function can be used as standalone as explained later, but generally, this application requires the [Resource Manager](https://github.com/point-h2020/point-cycle1/tree/icom/apps/resource-manager) extension to request and retrieve unique ICN parameters and resources.
+Finally, the bootstrapping function can be used as standalone as explained later, but generally, this application requires the [ICN-SDN Application](https://github.com/point-h2020/point-2.0.0/tree/master/apps/icn-sdn) extension to request and retrieve unique ICN parameters and resources.

 ## Build & execution instructions